zackjohnson8/StockWatch/README.md

 <a name="readme-top"></a>
 ## About The Project
 Using the TDAmeritrade API, this program affords the capability to retrieve data from the stock market.
-It stores data in a PostgreSQL database.
+It stores data in a dockerized PostgreSQL.
+For communication with the front-end, the Flask microframework is used.
 As of now, this program does not contain its own GUI to display the information, it is meant to be used with a separate front-end.

 ## Getting Started
 To run this program, you will need to have a TDAmeritrade developer account with a refresh token, client ID, and redirect URI.</br>

-`python3 main.py --help -r [Refresh-Token] -c [Client-ID] -u [Redirect-URI]`
+`python3 main.py --help -r [Refresh-Token] -c [Client-ID] -u [Redirect-URI] --docker-user [Docker-Username] --docker-password [Docker-Password]`

-## Usage
-TODO: Add usage instructions

 ## Roadmap
 - [x] Add TDAmeritrade API